ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 17, 2150:**

+Picture yourself teaching someone to program.
+You tell them about arrays, loops and so on.
+They then ask you, "When do I use arrays?"
+Of course you know there is no good answer, because *programming is a creative process*; there are no rules telling when to use arrays, etc.
+All you could tell this person is

+> Arrays, loops, if-then-else, and so on make up your programming toolkit.
+> You then must think how to creatively combine these tools into code that
+> accomplishes your goal.
+And it is indeed creative, as there are many
+> possible code implementations that will accomplish your goal; different
+> peple will come up with different code to achieve the same goal.

+And that's true even more so for solving probability problems, conducting statistical analyses, and developing machine learning prediction models.
+It's a creative process.
+Your "toolkit" starts with the mailing tubes, and then on the distribution models, ML algorithms and so on.
+There is no "formula" for any of this.
+You try something, and if you find out it isn't useful, you try something else.

+**April 17, 2110:**

 Below are notes I made for a student during my office hour today.

 The experiment here is to flip a set of 20 coins, each of which has